kklmn/xrt/doc/instructions.rst

 <your-anaconda>/etc/OpenCL/vendors or to your environment within anaconda if
 you use it.

-If you use a system-wide Python in Linux, do similar to this (works on Ubuntu 18.04 with the recommended Nvidia proprietary driver or `OpenCL runtime for Intel processors <https://software.intel.com/en-us/articles/opencl-drivers>`_)::
+If you use a system-wide Python on Linux, do similar to this (works on Ubuntu 18.04 with the recommended Nvidia proprietary driver or `OpenCL runtime for Intel processors <https://software.intel.com/en-us/articles/opencl-drivers>`_)::

     sudo apt-get install opencl-headers ocl-icd-opencl-dev
-    pip install pyopencl  # pip3 for python3
+    pip install pyopencl

 Instead of installing ocl-icd-opencl-dev, one can locate libOpenCL.so and create a symbolic link in /usr/lib or any other lib folder in the path search.